Adversarial Reasoning at Jailbreaking Time: Abstract

 \section{Abstract}

 As large language models (LLMs) are becoming more capable and widespread, the study of their failure cases is becoming increasingly important.
 Recent advances in standardizing, measuring, and scaling test-time compute suggest new methodologies for optimizing models to achieve high performance on hard tasks.
 In this paper, we apply these advances to the task of ``model jailbreaking'': eliciting harmful responses from aligned LLMs.
-We develop an adversarial reasoning approach to automatic jailbreaking via test-time computation that achieves SOTA attack success rates (ASR) against many aligned LLMs, even the ones that aim to trade inference-time compute for adversarial robustness.
+We develop an adversarial reasoning approach to automatic jailbreaking that leverages a loss signal to guide the test-time compute, achieving SOTA attack success rates against many aligned LLMs, even those that aim to trade inference-time compute for adversarial robustness.
 Our approach introduces a new paradigm in understanding LLM vulnerabilities, laying the foundation for the development of more robust and trustworthy AI systems.
-Code is available at \url{https://github.com/Helloworld10011/Adversarial-Reasoning}.
+Code is available at \href{https://github.com/Helloworld10011/Adversarial-Reasoning}{\texttt{Github}}.